Helge07/RaspiTrigger/README.md

 # RasPiTrigger
-Take Water drop photos with the Raspberry Pi: A hardware + software solution based on the Raspberry PI
+How to take Water drop photos with the Raspberry Pi:
+A hardware + software solution based on the Raspberry PI

 ## Table of contents
 - [Introduction](#Introduction)